Vaazha: Biopic of a Billion Boys: Critical response

-Sequel
+Sequels

 The film ends with the title Vaazha 2 in the mid credits scene.
-On 21 August 2024, the makers announced the sequel, titled Vaazha II : Biopic of a Billion Bros.
-Vaazha II, featuring a cast including Hashir, Alan, Ajin and Vinayak.
-The sequel will be directed by debutant Savin S. A. and the cinematographer is Akhil Lailasuran.
-The film began filming from 10 April 2025.
+On 21 August 2024, the makers announced the sequel, titled Vaazha II: Biopic of a Billion Bros, the main cast including Hashir, Alan, Ajin and Vinayak.
+The sequel was released on the second of April 2026, directed by debutant Savin SA and cinematographed by Akhil Lailasuran.

+On 13 April 2026, writer Vipin Das shared a social media post hinting a third installment of the series.
+On 14 April 2026, the sequel titled Vaazha 3: Biopic of a Billion Girls was announced, to be directed by debutant Viswan Sreejith.